 It may seem like a subtle change from "process" to "discipline", but it can make a big difference in how your team thinks about the changes that are needed.
 Many people dislike "process", but most people agree some level of discipline is helpful.

-Throughout the book, McCord shared how Netflix faced various challenges where they leaned into “discipline.”
+Throughout Powerful, Patty McCord shared how Netflix faced various challenges where they leaned into "discipline."
 Rather than succumbing to making more and more rules, they trusted their people and asked tougher questions like:

 - Are expectations being clearly communicated or was misunderstanding a key cause of this?